Positive contractive projections in Schatten Spaces: Description of 1-complemented subspaces and background

 We prove that it is an equivalence relation in Remark \ref{rel_equiv}.
 It is straightforward to verify that if $X\subset S^p(H,K)$ and $Y\subset S^p(H',K')$ are equivalent, and $P : S^p(H,K)\to S^p(H,K)$ is a contractive projection with range equal to $X$, then the map is a contractive projection with range equal to $Y$.

 Let $x,y\in S^p(H,K)$.
-We say that $x$ and $y$ are \textbf{disjoint} operators if This terminology differs from the one used in \cite{AF2} and \cite{MRR} where such elements are called orthogonal.
+We say that $x$ and $y$ are \textit{disjoint} operators if This terminology differs from the one used in \cite{AF2} and \cite{MRR} where such elements are called orthogonal.
 It has been changed here to avoid confusion when working on $S^2(H)$.
-Note that if $x,y\in S^p(H)$ are disjoint, then The converse is true for $1\leq p\neq 2<\infty$.
+Note that if $x,y\in S^p(H)$ are disjoint, then